seantiz/piecesvelte/README.md

 ```
 ### Option 2 - Pure Svelte (No Kit)

 Don't need the bulk of Sveltekit thrown in?
 Planning on using your own router?
-Then simply install Svelte to handle your UI with no Kit.

-Use Vite's CLI installer and select "Svelte" from the options list.
+Use Vite's CLI installer and select "Svelte" from the options list to install pure Svelte.

 ```bash
 (p)npm vite create@latest